Cyber-Wolfe/HP_Employee_Analysis/README.md

 * A significant loss of engineers, senior staff, and combinations of the two will results in a large gap to fill even with the available mentors

-* Mentors would need to take on entire classrooms of people in order to get new employees up to speed
+* Mentors would be overwhelmed and get none of their personal responbiblites accomplished with the amount of mentoring they must accomplish.

 ## Summary